chess-seventh/rusty-commit-saver/README.md

 rusty-commit-saver
 ```

-Your commit will be appended to:
+Your commit will be appended to, where Obsidian should be:

 ```text
 ~/Documents/Wiki/📅 Diaries/0.
 Commits/YYYY/MM-MMMM/YYYY-MM-DD.md